MagnusGoltermann/DISProject/README.md

 E/R diagram is given in the folder "/attachments" as well as a couple of screen shots from our web app, in case you can't make it run.

 The web app is based on the Green Groceries example given in class.

+Do note we spent at lot of time on many different issues, and thus therefore some naming etc. is still from the original example.